What Are The 5 Great Lakes

 Lake Erie: The Shallowest and Most Polluted (Historically)

 Lake Erie, the shallowest of the five Great Lakes, has historically faced significant environmental challenges.
 Its shallower depth (62 feet average) makes it more susceptible to pollution and algal blooms.
 In the past, the lake suffered severely from industrial pollution and agricultural runoff, resulting in significant water quality issues.
-However, decades of remediation efforts have resulted in remarkable improvements in water quality.
+On the flip side, decades of remediation efforts have resulted in remarkable improvements in water quality.
 While challenges remain, the lake is making a significant comeback, with improvements in water clarity and fish populations.
 Lake Erie’s proximity to major population centers makes it crucial to monitor and protect its water quality to ensure the health of both the environment and the human communities that depend upon it.

 Key Features of Lake Erie: